EnzoBnl/enzobnl/cmd.md

 # with previous example, these two 3-dots diff are equivalent:
 git diff A...B
 git diff C...B
-# true branch to branch diff us
+# true branch to branch diff uses 2-dots
+git diff A..B

 # git merge B in A, without merge commit (if ff not possible then error):
 git switch A